branchup/moodle-availability_gearup/README.md

 ### Git

 Do not clone the `master` branch in a production environment.
 Branches are reserved for development and should be considered unstable.
-Instead, please refers to tags to identify the latest stable versions.
+Instead, please refer to tags to identify the latest stable versions.

 ```
 git tag -l | sort -Vr | head -1